The Sims 3: Marketing

-On October 31, 2008, two teaser trailers were released by Electronic Arts featuring a comical view on the 2008 presidential election in the United States.
+On October 31, 2008, two teaser trailers were released by Electronic Arts featuring a comical view on the 2008 United States presidential election in the United States.
 Candidates John McCain and Barack Obama were included along with respective running mates Sarah Palin and Joe Biden.
 In April 2009, Electronic Arts began to post billboards in many areas in advertisement for the game.
 Many of the billboards covered skyscrapers in densely populated areas, most notably Times Square in New York City.
 The costs of these billboards was estimated to be $10 million a month.
 On March 23, 2009, The Sims 3 was threaded throughout the storyline of an episode of One Tree Hill.

 On April 19, 2009, Target released a promotional disc of The Sims 3 that features a Ladytron band poster, The Sims 3 theme song music download, and a $5 off coupon.
 The main menu includes screensaver downloads, videos, Create-a-Sim, Create-A-House, and much more.
 There is no actual gameplay involved, but it describes what playing feels like.
 On July 14, 2010, Ford began a promotion at The Sims 3 Store by allowing players to download their newest car at the time, the Ford Fiesta Mark VII.
 The car also came with a collection of street signs.
 On October 27, 2010, the download was updated to include the Fiesta Hatchback.
 The 2012 Ford Focus was made available to download on June 8, 2011.
 The car included one male Ford T-shirt, one female Ford T-shirt, a stereo, and a set of neon lights, all for use in-game.
 The Focus pack was available to download on Mac, PC, Xbox, and PlayStation platforms.

 In 2012, EA partnered with American singer Katy Perry to promote The Sims 3.
-As part of the promotion, a special Katy Perry Collector's Edition of the Showtime expansion pack was released, as well as a Katy Perry's Sweet Treats stuff pack.
+As part of the promotion, a special Katy Perry Collector's Edition of the Showtime expansion pack was released, as well as the limited edition Katy Perry's Sweet Treats stuff pack.
 Both packs incorporate concept elements from Perry's third studio album Teenage Dream (2010), with the latter including a Simlish rendition of the album's fifth single, "Last Friday Night (T.G.I.F.)", in the in-game radio.